givasile/effector/docs/docs/01_global_effect_intro.md

     | 17-24     | A constant drop; at 19.00 rentals reach the average and keep decreasing.                 |

 ---

+Global feature effect plots provide an immediate *interpretation* of the model's inner workings, which can raise some *criticism* and lead to appropriate *actions*.

 ???+ question "Criticism 1: Does this makes sense?"